Ria424/developers-animatesdk-docs/Document_object/Document9752.md

 #### Description

-Method; sets the color, width, and style of the selected stroke.
+Method; Sets the color, width, and style of the selected stroke.
 For information on changing the stroke in the Tools panel and Property inspector, see [Document.setCustomStroke()](../Document_object/Document480.md).

 #### Example